 The last affordable neutral fall decor idea is to just use nature from your yard!
 The above image of my fireplace shows a single dried branch from our pear tree.

 Shop My Kitchen Decor

 I have a whole bundle currently drying in the garage to add to a large arrangement.
 Stay tuned to see how it turns out!

 Of course, some of my favorite fall decor ideas aren’t subtle and they aren’t neutral.
 Adding in small doses of overtly fall decor can go a long way.

 I always love to add in fall signs from my favorite sign maker.
-You can use code GRACEINMYSPACE20 for 20% off all signs at Joyfully Said!
+You can use code GRACEINMYSPACE for 15% off all signs at Joyfully Said!
 I love this new addition to my fall kitchen decor.

 Thanks so much for stopping by the blog today!
 Make sure to subscribe for more fall decor ideas to come!

 Make sure to browse the below Fall Home Tours as well!
 Enjoy!